Configuring Dual Node High Availability

 The SSR provides significant flexibility for high availability configurations.
 The SSR can deploy multiple software instances (referred to as nodes) within the same single installation, providing high availability across router nodes.
 And like traditional routers, the SSR software can also be deployed as a single router instance on multiple platforms, with high availability configured in a dual router configuration.

 This document contains the steps for configuring support for configuration of dual-node high availability.
-In addtion to the shared MAC interface method of dual node high availability, the release of the 5.4 software includes VRRP as a configuration option.
+In addition to the shared MAC interface method of dual node high availability, the release of the 5.4 software includes VRRP as a configuration option.

-A new service route parameter introduced in version 5.4, enable-failover, provides stateful failover on the dual node HA configuration.
+A new service route parameter introduced in version 5.4, enable-failover

 Requirements